CharlieDigital/dn6-channels/README.md

 Let's take a look at how we can use channels in C# 10 with dotnet 6.
 ## The Use Case

-To start with, imagine that we are building a calender reconciliation application.
+To start with, imagine that we are building a calendar reconciliation application.
 A user as two or more calendars (such as Google, Outlook, and iCloud Calendar) that we'd like to read from and find conflicting events.

 One way to do this is to simply loop over each calendar and collect all of the events: